yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 Browsers can control the way that H2 servers send their resources and try to influence them, using H2's dependencies and weights.
-While weights represent the resource's priority, dependencies can tell the server to prefer to send a resource only after the entire resource is depends on was sent down.
+While weights represent the resource's priority, dependencies can tell the server to prefer to send a resource only after the entire resource it depends on was sent down.
 In practice, that translates to the server sending resources on-by-one, if it's possible.

-The notion of in-stream H2 priority, discussed earlier, would enable browsers to indicate servers that e.g. a certain resource's first few chunks are more important than its end.
+The notion of in-stream H2 priority, discussed earlier, would enable browsers to indicate to servers that, for example, a certain resource's first few chunks are more important than its last.

-## What can you do about it?
+## What Can You Do About It?
-Unfortunately, most of the items listed above are things that browsers would need to improve in order for you to take advantage of.
+Unfortunately, most of the items listed above are things that browsers would need to improve in order for you to take advantage of them.

-But there are still a few things you can do in order to minimize the negative impact of third party downloads on your main resources.
+But there are still a few things you can do to minimize the negative impact of third party downloads on your main resources.

-### Rewrite static third party resources to your own domain.
+### Rewrite Static Third Party Resources to Your Own Domain
 If at all possible, you'd be better off rewriting static third party resources to point to your own domain, and re-host them there.
-That would mean that from the browser's perspective, these resources are now first party, and can hitch a ride on the existing first-party H2 connection, and not contend on bandwidth with your own resources.
+From the browser's perspective, these resources become first party, and can hitch a ride on the existing first-party H2 connection, and not contend for bandwidth with your own resources.
 Unfortunately, you have to be pretty sure these resources are public, static and not personalized in any way.
-From a security perspective, these resources can now be inspected by code running on your site, so you need to make sure these third party resources are public resources, to avoid any security issues.
+From a security perspective, these resources can now be inspected by code running on your site, so you need to make sure these third party resources are public, to avoid any security issues.

-Another reason to make sure these resources are public is that if that resources depend on cookies in any way, these cookies will be lost when rewriting the URLs.
+Another reason to make sure these resources are public is that if they depend on cookies in any way, the cookies will be lost when rewriting the URLs.

-### Delay requesting of non-critical third parties.
+### Delay Requesting Non-Critical Third Parties

-Another alternative to avoid contention is to time-shift the non-critical third party requests to a point in time where they will not contend with your main content.
+Another alternative to avoid contention is to time-shift the non-critical third party requests to a point in time when they will not contend with your main content.
 That may look very much like the lazy-loading of non-critical JavaScript content, but potentially delayed even further, to avoid contention with your own non-critical content.

-### Use connection coalescing to your advantage.
+### Use Connection Coalescing to Your Advantage
 We talked earlier about H2 connection coalescing and all of its caveats.
-But even with all those downsides, HTTP/2 connection coalescing is the only mechanism you can use today in order to reduce the proliferation of different connections competing with each other on your site.
+But even with all those downsides, HTTP/2 connection coalescing is the only mechanism you can use today to reduce the proliferation of different connections competing with each other on your site.
 Connection coalescing is something you can take advantage of if you have your own "3rd party" domains that you control, such as an images or a static resource domain.

-If you do, you need to make sure that two conditions apply in order for the browser to coalesce those connections:
+If you do, you need to make sure that two conditions apply for the browser to coalesce those connections:

 * The domain needs to be covered under the first party domain's SAN.